suduli/Suduli_Resume/README.md

 }
 ```

 Add a new category simply by introducing a new `category` value.
 Color assignment is deterministic (hash → palette) so no extra config required.
+The legacy color function is still exposed (`legacyColorForCategory`) but can be removed later if unused.

 Accessibility notes:
 - All interactive elements have focus styles and ARIA labels.